-What Landlords Need To Know About Late Rent Fees And Grace Periods
+About Late Rent Fees And Grace Periods: Landlord's Guide

 What are late rent fees?

-A late rent fee is exactly what it sounds like, it is a fee charged to the tenant in the scenario where they don’t pay rent by the due date, as stipulated on the lease agreement.
+A late fee for rent fee is exactly what it sounds like, it is a fee charged to the tenant if they don’t pay rent by the due date, as stipulated on the lease agreement.

 A late rent fee has two purposes.
-First and foremost it is to encourage tenants to pay on time, this isn’t a way for landlords to make extra money off their tenants, rather a way to ensure rent is paid on time and in full every single month.
+First and foremost it is to encourage tenants to pay on time.
+This isn’t a way for landlords to make extra money off their tenants, rather it should be thought of as a way to ensure rent is paid on time and in full every single month.

-The second purpose is to compensate the landlord for the back-and-forth communication, as well as an increased risk, for the landlord to now collect those late payments.
+The second purpose is to compensate the landlord for the additional work that goes into chasing payment and the back-and-forth communication, as well as an increase in risk.

-If rent is due on the first, landlords can apply a late fee on the second unless there is a grace period detailed in the lease or mandated by state or local laws.
+If rent is due on the first, the rent is deemed late on the second.
+Landlords can apply a late fee as soon as the rent is deemed late, unless there is a grace period detailed in the lease or mandated by state or local laws.

-Grace periods are quite common, especially a 3-5 day grace period.
-They provide tenants extra time to pay rent before the landlord can legally charge the late fee.
+Grace periods are quite common and are usually between 3-5 days.
+They provide tenants extra time to pay rent before the landlord can legally charge the late fee or begin eviction proceedings.

 Are late rent fees legal?